 6. Blooket is appropriate for a variety of grade levels and subject areas

 Reason number six why Blooket is the best way to engage students is because it is appropriate for a variety of grade levels and subject areas.
 I have used Blooket with first graders as a pre and post test over Martin Luther King Jr. and have used it with fifth graders to assess their knowledge of decimals.
-Blooket can be used for almost anything even as a review of grammar and writing techniques to be used in writing prompts.
+Blooket can be used for almost anything even as a review of reading comprehension over books read, grammar and writing techniques to be used in writing prompts.
 In each of the Blookets I have hosted, the level of student engagement was high.

 7. Blooket allows students to personalize their game experience